bem-site/bem-js-tutorial/01-Block-structure/01-Block-structure.en.md

 a module represented as a `dom` element of `i-bem` block from [bem-core](https://en.bem.info/libs/bem-core/) library.

-Inside you can use the `bemDom` object and its `decl` method to describe a block.
+Inside you can use the `bemDom` object and its `declBlock` method to describe a block.

 The block name is the first parameter.